Skip to content

 Key Experimental Results

-Main Results: ShapeNetV2 Point Cloud k-NN Classification
+Main Results: k-NN Classification on ShapeNetV2

 Method \(R^2\) k=1 k=3 k=5 k=10 k=15

-WD (exact) 83.6% 83.5% 84.2% 82.9% 79.2%
+WD (Exact) - 83.6% 83.5% 84.2% 82.9% 79.2%

 RG-s (SW+PW) 0.868 82.1% 81.7% 80.8% 79.4% 75.5%

-RG-seo (all 6 variants) 0.937 82.8% 83.3% 83.5% 82.3% 77.9%
+RG-seo (All 6) 0.937 82.8% 83.3% 83.5% 82.3% 77.9%

-Low-Data Comparison with Wormhole (\(M_0=100\))
+Comparison with Wormhole in Low-Data Scenarios (\(M_0=100\))

-\(R^2\) comparison across 4 datasets (dimensionality ranging from 2D to 2500D) with 100 training samples:
+\(R^2\) comparison across four datasets (2D to 2500D) with 100 training samples:

 Method MNIST (2D) ShapeNetV2 (3D) MERFISH (254D) scRNA-seq (2500D)